mattneary/zTest/README.md

 zTest
 =====
 zTest is a benchmarking suite for JavaScript, providing statistical testing of performance "experiments."
+An appropriate sample size is determined based on the speed of the process.

 Usage
 -----
 The `zTest` library may be used with Node.js, as in `example.js`, or on the client-side.
-To perform a test, pass a control function, an experiment function, and a sample size to the `ztest` function.
+To perform a test, pass a control function and an experiment function to the `ztest` function.

 ```javascript
 var result = ztest(function() {